-Urinary incontinence can have a massive impact on our lives.
-Pelvic floor muscle exercises can help both men and women gain more control over their symptoms, but it's not always easy to find them!
+Urinary incontinence can have a massive impact on our everyday lives, says Jan Chaseley (pictured) - our Nurse Specialist in continence care.
+Pelvic floor muscle exercises can help both men and women gain more control over their symptoms.

 When you have an urgent need to empty your bladder or bowel (urgency), a weak pelvic floor may mean you could sometimes fail to reach the toilet in time (urge incontinence).

-Another problem could be the sensation of something coming down at the birth canal or back passage (prolapse): or being unable to control wind when bending over or lifting.
+Another problem that can occur from weak pelvic floor muscles, is the sensation of something coming down at the birth canal or back passage (prolapse).
+This can also cause an inability to control wind when bending over or lifting.

 - Pregnancy and childbirth